Infinity has three account types:

 Note: This feature hasn't been enabled yet, you'll need to transfer from your Wallet to your Current Account, and then from your Current Account to your Trading Account respectively.

-Remember that assets in your Trading Account are not necessarily deposited unless you transfer them into a Trading Account.
+Remember that assets in your Current Account cannot be used as eligible collateral unless you transfer them into a Trading Account.
 To deposit your assets, go to the:

 To withdraw your Deposit or unwind your Lending position, go to your Dashboard >> Portfolio, and then select 'UNWIND' on the right side.
 You may alternatively enter in the opposite position on the Lending or Borrowing page that you currently have - that is, if you are currently Lending 100 USDC, you may simply Borrow 100 USDC.